 - Kegworth air disaster: British Midland Flight 92, a Boeing 737-400, crashes into the M1 motorway, killing 47 of the 126 people on board.

-- Breakup of the Bell System: AT&T agrees to divest itself of twenty-two subdivisions.
+- Breakup of the Bell System: In the United States, AT&T agrees to divest itself of twenty-two subdivisions.

 - A local farmer reports a UFO sighting in Trans-en-Provence, France, claimed to be "perhaps the most completely and carefully documented sighting of all time".

 - Three bombs explode in Moscow, Russia, Soviet Union, within 37 minutes, killing seven.
 The bombings are attributed to an Armenian separatist group.